KatzCorp/KatzCorp/README.md

-- 👋 Hi, I’m @Itay Katz
+- 👋 Hi, Welcome To KatzCorp
--  Creator of MONE app
+-  Creator Of MONE App

 <!---
 KatzCorp/KatzCorp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.